 Identifier Explanation TYP (column 1) or REC-TYPE Indicates whether an FT or FTAC log record is involved.
 In the short output form, the first column T indicates the FT log record; C indicates the FTAC log records, and P indicates the FTP-specific FTAC log record; in the long output form (REC-TYPE), these details are written out in full.
-TYP (column 2-3) Definition of FT function: or FUNCTION ansfer fileVtransfer file and delete send file (only inbound possible)Aread file attributesDdelete fileCcreate fileMmodify file attributesRread directoryCDcreate directorMDmodify directoryDDdelete directoryLlogin (inbound FTP access) LOGG-ID or LOGGING-ID Number of the log record (max.
+TYP (column 2-3) Definition of FT function: or FUNCTION Image: system of the system LOGG-ID or LOGGING-ID Number of the log record (max.
 12 positions) TIME Time when the log record was written RC Reason Code.
 Indicates if a request was successfully executed, and if not, why it was rejected or terminated.
 If an FTP request is rejected for "FTAC reasons" (e.g. 0014), the precise reason for the termination can be found in the FTAC log record.
 Further information on the reason code can be obtained by using the BS2000 command HELP-MSG-INFORMATION.
 PARTNER Returns information on the client system involved.
 The output shows the possibly abbreviated symbolic name with up to eight characters.
 In the short form, the client system name is preceded by an identifier from which you can determine the direction of the request.
 TRANS=TO or > with PARTNER The transfer direction is to the client system.
-This direction is specified for a - send request - request to view remote file attributes - request to view remote directories TRANS=FROM or < with PARTNER The transfer direction is to the local system.
-This direction is specified for a - receive request - request to modify remote file attributes - request to delete remote files TRANS BOTH The transfer direction is to the client system and to the local system.
-INITIATOR Initiator of the request; for FTP, always REMOTE
+This direction is specified for a - send request - request to view remote file attributes - request to view remote directories TRANS=FROM or < with PARTNER specified for a

 Identifier Explanation

+TRANS BOTH The transfer direction is to the client system and to the local system.

+INITIATO २ Initiator of the request; for FTP, always REMOTE

 INIT or INITSN For FTP, this field is always empty.

-USER-AD Л User ID referenced by the requests on the local system.
+USER-AD M User ID referenced by the requests on the local system.

-FILENAME File name on the local system
+FILENAM E File name on the local system

 PROFILE Admission profile used

 PRIV NO Non-privileged admission profile

 YES Privileged admission profile

-(SC2) SC1 Maincode Meaning / Guaranteed messages 0 0 CMD0001 No log records available for the selection criteria.
+(SC2) SC1 Maincode aincode Meaning/Guaranteed messages 0 0 CMD0001 No log records available for the selection criteria.
 33 32 CMD0221 Request rejected.
 Internal error.
 36 32 CMD0221 Request rejected.
 Request data inconsistent.
 83 32 CMD0221 Internal error 88 32 CMD0221 Error during OPS generation.
 36 64 FTR1036 User not authorized for other user IDs, 2 0 FTR2225 Information output cancelled.